A Family Reunited: Helping Asylum Seekers through Family Tracing

-A true account written by one of our foster carers regarding the young person placed with her finding his family:
+A true account written by one of our foster carers regarding the young person placed with her finding their family.

 After 20 months of having no idea about his family, he got to speak to his mum, brothers and other family members!
 They were all safe and well and were looking for him, with help from a charity in Pakistan.